On the field of definition of a cubic rational function and its critical points: Introduction

 \section{Introduction}

 Let $K$ be a field of characteristic zero with algebraic closure $\bar K$.
 We say that two rational functions $f,g \in \bar K(z)$ are \textbf{equivalent} if there is a fractional linear transformation $\sigma \in \bar K(z)$ such that $f = \sigma \circ g$.
 Viewing $f$ and $g$ as endomorphisms of the projective line, we see that they are equivalent if they differ by a change of coordinate on the target.
 Note that equivalent rational functions have the same critical points.
+This is the equivalence relation used in the study of \textit{dessins d'enfants}, as opposed to the equivalence used for dynamical systems.

 \begin{theorem}[Eremenko/Gabrielov] If $f \in \CC(z)$ is a rational function with real critical points, then $f$ is equivalent to a rational function with real coefficients. \end{theorem}